-These consolidated financial statements include the financial position and results of the Company, controlled subsidiaries of which the Company directly or indirectly owns more than 50% of the voting interest, unless minority stockholders have substantive participating rights, and variable interest entities where the Group is determined to be the primary beneficiary.
-Other significant investments in companies of which the Company directly or indirectly or indirectly of the voting interest and over which it exercises significant influence but not control, are accounted for using the equity method of accounting.
-Investments in companies of which the Company directly or indirectly on the equity method of accounting.
+These interim consolidated financial statements include the financial position and results of the Company, controlled subsidiaries of which the Company directly or indirectly owns more than 50% of the voting interest, unless minority stockholders have substantive participating rights, and variable interest entities where the Group is determined to be the primary beneficiary.
+Other significant investments in companies of which the Company directly or indirectly owns between 20% and 50% of the voting interest and over which it exercises significant influence but not control, are accounted for using the equity method of accounting.
 Investments in companies of which the Company directly or indirectly owns more than 50% of the voting interest but where minority stockholders have substantive participating rights are accounted for using the equity method of accounting.
 Undivided interests in oil and gas joint ventures are accounted for using the proportionate consolidation method.
 Investments in other companies are recorded at cost.
 Equity investments and investments in other companies are included in "Investments" in the consolidated balance sheet.